‘Vanderpump Rules’ Cast Shoots Season 8 Opener With Newbies Max Boyens, Dayna Kathan & Brett Caprioni

 One person who won’t be seen on the new season of Vanderpump Rules is Billie Lee.
 Earlier this year, the transgender SUR hostess revealed she was leaving the show due to alleged bullying.

-There has been no premiere date announced for Vanderpump Rules Season 8, but with the opening credits in the can, it has to be coming soon.
+No premiere date has been announced for Vanderpump Rules Season 8, but with the opening credits in the can, the information should be released soon.